 I, myself, would consider it a red flag of the highest urgency were someone to ever tell me I was good at (yoga).
 That’s the moment I would know that I my life had gone off the rails for the sake of my ego.

 I have been “practicing” yoga for 4+ years now, and I can still only do about half of the poses and transitions that are called for in the typical beginner online video.
-Most of the rest are barely recognizable examples of what is being demonstrated.
+Most of the rest are barely recognizable attempts at what is being demonstrated by my erstwhile virtual instructor.
 None of this has actually changed much from Day 1.
 Yet, in spite of it all, I’m proud of myself for this accomplishment.

 About now you may be wondering how I can label a complete lack of progress after 4 years an “accomplishment”, so let me explain.
 First of all, on an average week I get 2 yoga sessions in.
 On a better-than-average week, that number skyrockets to 3.
 As any enlightened “yogi” (the unofficial title for an accomplished yoga instructor) will tell you, it’s nearly impossible to make any progress at yoga unless you’re doing 5 or 6 practices a week.
 Yeah, that ain’t gonna happen.
 I’ve got a pretty full non-yoga life which includes other forms of activity too.